The Little Bookroom: Literary significance and reception

 In England the best work of the years after the First World War was mainly in poetry, or fantasy, or poetic fantasy; in particular there was a spate of original stories in the folk-tale manner.
 Eleanor Farjeon was above all a poet, but from the 1920s onward she effectively used poetic language and fancy in creating literary but homely fairy tales for children, as did her fellow poet, Walter de la Mare.
 The "literary fairy tale" recreates traditional fairy tales and folktales in several respects, such as clear distinctions between good and evil, and their inevitable reward and punishment.
 Writing in this genre, Farjeon was one of the foremost 20th century followers of Hans Christian Andersen, which makes it fitting that she was the first recipient of the Hans Christian Andersen Award in 1956.
 Although the award recognises an author's or illustrator's whole body of work, the publication of The Little Bookroom provided an impetus for the award.
 Similarly, the 1955 Carnegie Medal was considered a recognition of Eleanor Farjeon's contribution to children's literature as a whole, echoing the 1947 award to Walter de la Mare for Collected Stories for Children.

+Melbourne bookshop

+In 1960, Albert Ullin opened a specialty children's bookshop in Melbourne, Australia named The Little Bookroom as a tribute to Farjeon's book.
+Ullin received Farjeon's permission to use the name, as well as from Ardizzone to use one of the book's illustrations as the logo.
+The shop moved premises several times over the following decades, and at various stages operated multiple locations.
+Ullin died in 2018, having become a highly influential person in the field of Australian children's literature.
+Today, The Little Bookroom is still in operation and is considered the oldest children's bookshop in the world.